Euan Blair

 Euan Anthony Blair (born 19 January 1984) is a British businessman who is the co-founder and chief executive of the apprenticeships company Multiverse.
 He is the eldest son of the former British prime minister Tony Blair and lawyer Cherie Blair.

 Early life and education

-Blair was born on 19 January 1984 and was named Euan after two people: the artist Euan Uglow and a school friend of Tony Blair.
+Euan Anthony Blair was born on 19 January 1984 and was named Euan after two people: the artist Euan Uglow and a school friend of Tony Blair.

-Blair was educated at St Joan of Arc Roman Catholic Primary School and the London Oratory School, a highly regarded Roman Catholic grant-aided school in Fulham, London.
-At the Oratory he was appointed one of the four deputy head pupils for his final year at the school.
+Blair was educated at St Joan of Arc Roman Catholic Primary School and the London Oratory School, a highly regarded Catholic school in Fulham, London.
+At the Oratory, he was appointed one of the four deputy head pupils for his final year at the school.

 Blair graduated with a B.A. in ancient history from the University of Bristol in 2005, having attained a 2:1 (upper second class) honours degree.

 Early career

 Blair spent three months as an unpaid intern with the Republican David Dreier and Republican Party staff of the Rules Committee of the United States House of Representatives.
 He then worked in the office of the "Blue Dog" Democrat Jane Harman.
 Blair cut short his internship with Harman in May 2006 after a fortnight; a statement from Harman's office cited Blair's graduate school plans, and offers from Harvard's Kennedy School and Yale.

 In early 2006, Blair had two weeks of work experience with the London public relations company Finsbury Limited.
 In 2008, he graduated from Yale University's MacMillan Center with an M.A. in international relations.
 He accepted this place after being awarded a £50,000 ($100,000) scholarship.